Supermarcel10/BattleArmourGame/README.md

 ## Copyright & Disclosure

+PressStart2P font is used in this project, which is licensed under the [SIL Open Font License]().

 At present the game doesn't utilise any sounds, music or external images.
 This information will be updated once the game is slowly completed.